Olivier-Lakoue/Graph_ML_Problems/README.md

         congestion for each nodes at the next step.
         2. choosing a start and end node, predict the best next node according to the probability of nodes congestion.
-What is the travel time difference between path choosen by historical loading and probability of congestion?
+What is the travel time difference between path chosen by historical loading and probability of congestion?
         3. predict each actors' number of steps to their destination

 ### Graph recommendation